I’ve dreamed of becoming a professional writer most of my life, but the road that got me here was not an easy one.

 Becoming a published author is literally a dream come true.
 It represents my determination to succeed despite adversity and I could not be prouder to be able to share my personal story with you today.

-I have a B.A. in English Education and Theater from Greensboro College and an M.A. in Curriculum and Instruction from Radford University.
+I have a B.A. in English Education from Greensboro College and an M.A. in Curriculum and Instruction from Radford University.

 Relevant Work Experience: